Viscerafest on Steam - User reviews, Price & Information

 Viscerafest is a Sci-Fi Fantasy Singleplayer Arena FPS with minor Collectathon elements.
 Fight through hordes of aliens and eldritch monstrosities wielding a slew of powerful weapons, juggling your resources, and exploring over 23 intricately designed hand-crafted levels.

-Viscerafest is a early access, shooter and boomer shooter game developed by Acid Man Games and Fire Plant Games and published by Fulqrum Publishing.
+Viscerafest is a shooter, female protagonist and boomer shooter game developed by Acid Man Games and Fire Plant Games and published by Fulqrum Publishing.

-Released on April 14th 2025 is available in English on Windows and Linux.
+Released on April 14th 2025 is available on Windows and Linux in 4 languages: English, German, Russian and Simplified Chinese.

 The Steam community has classified Viscerafest into these genres: